 “Take only memories, leave only footprints.” ― Chief Seattle

 We’ve been choking wildlife one piece of litter at a time, and now is the time to stop.
 The impact of our trash has been devastating on birds.
-Our trash, our plastic, finds its way to waterways and end up in all corners of the world.
+Our trash, our plastic, finds its way to waterways and ends up in all corners of the world.
 There are even human-uninhabited islands in the middle of the Pacific Ocean covered with litter and killing entire bird colonies.

 Waste such as discarded plastic, discarded fishing gear, rotten food, lead-based items such as bullet casing, metal and glass debris, harm wildlife.